 Whenever you open something from external sources, you should be careful.
 Here, external sources refer to two things in general — removable media and the Internet.
 To put in simple words, you should know what you are downloading and opening from the internet.
 Depending on the content you want, try to choose an authentic source.
 Similarly, when it comes to accessing content from USB drives and other sources, do make sure you have scanned the drive before opening.

 #6.
 Pay Attention to your Browser

-Browser-level attacks often happen when you are running an outdated and unsecure version of a browser.
+Browser-level attacks often happen when you are running an outdated and insecure version of a browser.
 It may also be caused by some extension you have installed.
 For instance, certain malicious extensions are known for browser-hijacking and phishing.
-In other words, if you have some of such extensions installed in your computer, you are likely to be subjected to a threat.
-So, if you ask us, we’d recommend running a clean version of browser.
+In other words, if you have some such extensions installed in your computer, you are likely to be subjected to a threat.
+So, if you ask us, we’d recommend running a clean version of the browser.
 A better option is to use a secure browser for payments and other sensitive tasks.

 #7.
 Use a Password Manager

 You must not depend on your memory or sample paper for keeping your passwords safe.
 It means that you are likely to lose the passwords to hackers in no time.
 So, one of the effective ways to stay safe is to use one password manager suite.
 Make sure that you use an encrypted program, which keeps your passwords in an impressive manner.
-Also, most of these programs have auto-login feature, which makes it easy to get log in to certain websites.
+Also, most of these programs have auto-login features, which makes it easy to get a log in to certain websites.

 #8.
 Use Genuine Software

 This is perhaps the buzzword when it comes to computer safety and security, due to multiple reasons.
 First of all, genuine software means that you are paying something for the product you use.
 On the other hand, it sounds right to pay nothing and keep using the software.
 In most cases, pirated software consists of malicious codes and built-in hardware.
 They may not directly cause an attack, but surely will create a big loophole for other hackers and viruses.